Fixed Points of Quantum Gravity and the Dimensionality of the UV Critical Surface: Weakly Interacting Riemann Fixed Points

 Next, we search for de Sitter solutions in the deep UV.
 With increasing curvature, the fixed point functionals essentially behave linearly up to the end of the radius of convergence, see \fig{fig:fp027_FixPointFunc}.
 This behaviour, together with the proximity of the fixed point couplings to EH values, suggests that the equations of motion will have de Sitter solutions similar to those of the Einstein-Hilbert approximation.
 Quantitatively, we find one de-Sitter solution for each of the fixed points $\text{FP}_4$ and $\text{FP}_3$.
 Their numerical values are given by \beq r_{\rm dS}|_{{\rm FP}_4} \approx 0.573\,, \quad r_{\rm dS}|_{{\rm FP}_3} \approx 0.534\,, \eeq respectively.
 Both are larger than the EH result \eq{deSitter-EH}, and all three are larger than the de Sitter solution \eq{dS1} of the strongly interacting Riemann fixed point.
 Retaining only the cosmological constant and the Ricci scalar terms of the fixed point action, the result would have come out as $r_{\rm dS}|_{{\rm FP}_4} \approx 0.58$ and $ r_{\rm dS}|_{{\rm FP}_3} \approx0.56$.
 Here we used \eq{FP4-data}, \eq{FP3-data}, and the fact that $r_{\rm dS}=4\lambda$ in any Einstein-Hilbert theory.
 The result strengthens the view that the $\text{FP}_4$ and $\text{FP}_3$ fixed points are weakly coupled, and only differ mildly from the Reuter fixed point.

-\bfi {The accuracy of (the real part of) eigenvalues of $\text{FP}_4^{0.269}$ at different orders $N$, in comparison to their values at $N_{\text{max}} = 144$.
-Unlike at the Riemann fixed point (Fig.~\ref{fig:fp05522eigenvalueconvergence}) the accuracy ceases to improve and exponents do not converge beyond a certain order.} \efi
+\bfi {The accuracy of (the real part of) eigenvalues of FP$_4$ at different orders $N$, in comparison to their values at $N_{\text{max}} = 144$.
+For better visualisation we only show the convergence of every $10$th eigenvalue.
+Unlike FP$_{4s}$ (Fig.~\ref{fig:fp05522eigenvalueconvergence}) the accuracy ceases to improve and exponents do not converge beyond a certain order.} \efi